A Cottage Gardener's guide to ~

 Will this still work for me?

 I live in Western Washington State, USA.
 I garden in a maritime climate in zone 8b.
-(If this doesn't make sense to you, I go over all of this in the Foundations Workshop.)
-But nearly everything I do can be replicated and simply adjusted for your own growing zone and situation.
-Much of what I teach will work best for zones 4-9, but those outer zones, 3 and 10 can certainly benefit, too.
+But even if you live in a different locale, nearly everything I do can be replicated and simply adjusted for your own growing zone and situation.

-If you're in zone 3 or 10, I'd love to chat with you if you're unsure whether this course is right for you or not.
-Email me at [email protected] and we can set up a time.
+I'd love to chat with you if you're unsure whether this workshop is right for you or not.
+Email me at [email protected].

 I’m going to be completely honest with you: